Parag Dahiwal

 Parag Ashok Dahiwal (born 24 April 1983) is a player for the Singapore national cricket team.
-He was born in Pune, Maharashtra, India.
+He was born in Pune, India.
 Parag Dahiwal is a slow left-arm orthodox spinner.
 He also represented Maharashtra state under 16, 19 and 22 age group teams and West Zone.
-Parag was also part of the under 16 India team camp which happened in Hyderabad, India in the year 1998.
+Parag was also part of the under 16 India team camp in Hyderabad in 1998.